Safety is a key aspect of having a successful and enjoyable hunt this season and for many more to come.

 3. Protective gloves

 Wearing nitrile or latex gloves has never really been considered a hunting safety measure — until now.
-Since chronic wasting disease has been diagnosed in a Mississippi deer, we strongly recommend that everyone wear protective gloves when handling deer carcasses, especially when hunting in the south Delta region.
+Since chronic wasting disease has been diagnosed in a Mississippi deer, we strongly recommend that everyone wear protective gloves when handling deer carcasses, especially when hunting in the south Delta region, check the Hunting Fanny Packs on NatureImmerse and get one of them .

 While it hasn’t been proven to date, there is some concern that exposure to prions (misshapen proteins) that cause chronic wasting disease in deer could be linked to Creutzfeldt-Jakob’s disease in humans.
 So, purchase a box or two of protective gloves, and stick a couple of pairs in your jacket pocket before venturing out on the hunt.
 Also, using gloves when field dressing and processing a deer sure makes the cleanup process so much easier and convenient.

 As deer season approaches, it’s easy for us to become distracted thinking about harvesting that big buck and anticipating good times while hunting with friends and spending weekends at the camp.
-Take a little time to check out all of your equipment, and go over safe hunting protocols with camp members/hunting partners, especially new and young hunters.
+Take a little time to check out all of your equipment, make sure you get a new weather proof hunting backpack if you don’t have one, and go over safe hunting protocols with camp members/hunting partners, especially new and young hunters.
 Be safe and have an enjoyable hunting season.